Timeless configuration space and the emergence of classical behavior: Records

 \paragraph*{Strings of records}

 The definition of our preferred coarse-grainings disallows self-interesection of any single given element of the coarse-graining.
 This implies that, for e.g. two records $\phi_r^1, \phi_r^2$, the extremal path $\gamma_\alpha\in \Gamma({\phi^*},\phi)$ must pass through $\phi_r^1, \phi_r^2$ in a given order.
-That is, if $\phi\in \bigcap_i\mathcal{M}_{(r^i)}$ ($\phi$ contains multiple semi-classical records $\phi_r^i$), an ordering of the records exists for \emph{each} element of the coarse-graining, meaning we can rewrite, for each $\alpha$, the set $\{\phi_r^i\}_{i=1\cdots n}$ as an ordered set $(\phi_r^1,\, \cdots\,,\,\phi_r^n)$.
+That is, if $\phi\in \bigcap_i\mathcal{Q}_{(r^i)}$ ($\phi$ contains multiple semi-classical records $\phi_r^i$), an ordering of the records exists for \emph{each} element of the coarse-graining, meaning we can rewrite, for each $\alpha$, the set $\{\phi_r^i\}_{i=1\cdots n}$ as an ordered set $(\phi_r^1,\, \cdots\,,\,\phi_r^n)$.

-If there is just one coarse-graining, i.e. just one element $\alpha$, and the on-shell action of the extremal path seed $\gamma_\alpha$ between $\phi_r^i$ and $\phi^{i+1}_r$ is much larger than $\hbar$, this implies that $P_{{\mbox{ {cl}}}}({\phi^*},\phi^{i+1}_r)=P_{{\mbox{ {cl}}}}({\phi^*},\phi^{i}_r) P_{{\mbox{ {cl}}}}({\phi^i_r},\phi^{1+1}_r)$.
+If there is just one coarse-graining, i.e. just one element $\alpha$, and the on-shell action of the extremal path seed $\gamma_\alpha$ between $\phi_r^i$ and $\phi^{i+1}_r$ is much larger than $\hbar$, this implies that $P_{{\mbox{ {cl}}}}({\phi^*},\phi^{i+1}_r)=P_{{\mbox{ {cl}}}}({\phi^*},\phi^{i}_r) P_{{\mbox{ {cl}}}}({\phi^i_r},\phi^{i+1}_r)$.
 Thus the density decomposes:

-In the simple case with a single $\alpha$, the records of $\phi\in \mathcal{M}_{(r)}$ coincide with a coarse-grained classical history of the field, in this case \emph{we recover a notion of classical Time}.
+In the simple case with a single $\alpha$, the records of $\phi\in \mathcal{Q}_{(r)}$ coincide with a coarse-grained classical history of the field, in this case \emph{we recover a notion compatible with classical Time}.
+This is the first case represented in figure 3.
 In the more general case of there being more than one element of the coarse-graining, we will have a consistent string of records if the ordering $(\phi_r^{\alpha_1},\, \cdots\,,\,\phi_r^{\alpha_n})$ given for each $\alpha$, coincide among all the different $\alpha$, i.e. $\phi_r^{\alpha_i}=\phi_r^{\alpha'_i}=\phi_r^ i$ for all $i$ and any $\alpha, \alpha'$ elements of the coarse-graining.
-In this case we can once again decompose the kernel: \be P_{{\mbox{ {cl}}}}({\phi^*},\phi)\approx P_{{\mbox{ {cl}}}}({\phi^*}, \phi^1_r)P_{{\mbox{ {cl}}}}( \phi^1_r, \phi_r^2)\cdots P_{{\mbox{ {cl}}}}( \phi^n_r, \phi) \ee If the order does not coincide, there is no absolute ordering relation $\prec$ between the $\phi_r^i$, and equation \eqref{equ:records_string} does not hold.
-However, we have reason to believe that in most cases a total ordering will exist, even if there are still interfering extremal coarse-grainings (ECs).
+These are the two following cases in figure 3.
+We can once again decompose the kernel: \be P_{{\mbox{ {cl}}}}({\phi^*},\phi)\approx P_{{\mbox{ {cl}}}}({\phi^*}, \phi^1_r)P_{{\mbox{ {cl}}}}( \phi^1_r, \phi_r^2)\cdots P_{{\mbox{ {cl}}}}( \phi^n_r, \phi) \ee Thus, even if there are no records regarding which slit an electron went through in a double-slit experiment, we can still have records of the setup of the experiment and its results on the screen.